-STRATEGIC DESIGN & MANAGEMENT (STR)
+DESIGN STUDIES (str)

-STR111/CDES201 UNDERSTANDING DESIGN & DESIGN METHODOLOGIES
+STR111 UNDERSTANDING DESIGN & DESIGN METHODOLOGIES

-Students will be introduced to different design methodologies, based on varying types of briefs and endproduct requirements.
+Students will be introduced to different design methodologies, based on varying types of briefs and end-product requirements.
 They will learn different methods to generate and select ideas, build on concepts, improve, and iterate.
 They will learn how design challenges can be subdivided and how to keep in mind design as a whole.

-STR112/CDES202 INNOVATION & DESIGN FOR INNOVATION
+STR112 INNOVATION & DESIGN FOR INNOVATION